Robust Blocked Response-Adaptive Randomization Designs: Conclusion

 On the other hand, scientists need to be aware of the risk that RAR poses which includes having assigned more patients to the inferior treatment.
 As highlight by Thall et al., ``\textit{The practical and ethical point is that AR may behave pathologically in that it carries a nontrivial risk of creating a large sample size imbalance in favor of the inferior treatment}'' \citep{thall2015statistical}.
 Large imbalance in the wrong direction can also be controlled by methods that do not alter the randomization ratio rapidly.

+Bashir et al. have implemented a two-block design where patients are randomized 1:1 in a group of 10 and then based on the outcomes, they randomized the next ten patient to the superior treatment \citep{bashir2012randomized}.
+However, at the second block, they randomized patients to the lower dosage because the probability of randomizing patient to the lower dosage was 0.9 compared to 0.1 to the higher dosage.
+This design should be considered a randomized control trial for the first block and an observational study for the second block.

-It is shown that a small number of blocks (K = 2, 4 and 5) has a good tradeoff between efficiency and ethically treating patients to the best known superior treatment.
-A large number of blocks should be clearly avoided for both ethical reason and poor design.
+It is shown that using a small number of blocks (K = 2, 4 and 5) has a good tradeoff between efficiency and ethically treating patients to the best known superior treatment.
+A large number of blocks should be clearly avoided for reasons of both ethics and efficiency.
 Traditional RAR does not only delay the trial but also affects the clinical conclusion achieved.
 We have not considered the multiple treatment design with more than 2-arms.
 The design would be much more complex and it should be examined further.

 An R package (blockRAR), for the frequentist and Bayesian models, is implemented in R and released as open source software under the MIT license.
 The blockRAR package is available at Comprehensive R Archive Network (CRAN) and at \href{https://thevaachandereng.github.io/blockRAR/}{https://thevaachandereng.github.io/blockRAR/}.
 We used blockRAR version 1.0.0 for all analyses.